Floyd Bennett Field: Acquisition

 Changes to the Navy's expansion plan were announced on May 25, 1941.
 As part of the plan, all private airlines were ordered to leave, and all remaining residents on Barren Island would be evicted to make way for a larger facility.
 On May 26, 1941, the airport was closed to all commercial and general aviation uses.
 A week later, on June 2, the Navy opened Naval Air Station New York (NAS New York) with an air show that attracted 30,000 to 50,000 attendees.
-The audience included Navy undersecretary James Forrestal; Admiral Harold R. Stark; Rear Admiral Chester W. Nimitz; Rear Admiral John H. Towers; New York City mayor La Guardia, and Brooklyn borough president John Cashmore.
+The audience included Navy undersecretary James Forrestal; Admiral Harold R. Stark; Rear Admiral Clark H. Woodward, commandant of the Brooklyn Navy Yard; Rear Admiral Chester W. Nimitz; Rear Admiral John H. Towers; New York City mayor La Guardia, and Brooklyn borough president John Cashmore.

-By fall 1941, the Navy decided that Bennett Field was the best place to put its air station in New York.
+By fall 1941, the Navy decided that Floyd Bennett Field was the best place to put its air station in New York.
 After the attack on Pearl Harbor on December 7, 1941, the Navy sought to acquire the property, as well as surrounding land, as soon as possible.
-Artemus Gates, the Assistant Secretary of the Navy for Air, wrote a letter to La Guardia stating that the Navy was willing to take over control of Bennett Field for a price of $9.75 million.
+Artemus Gates, the Assistant Secretary of the Navy for Air, wrote a letter to La Guardia stating that the Navy was willing to take over control of Floyd Bennett Field for a price of $9.75 million.
 This offer was substantially less than La Guardia's asking price of $15 million, and it took into account the valuation of the WPA improvements and existing military facilities.
 On February 9, 1942, the Navy submitted a "declaration of taking" that would allow it to acquire most of the desired land for $9.25 million.
-Nine days later, on February 18, the rest of Bennett Field became part of NAS New York.
+Nine days later, on February 18, the rest of Floyd Bennett Field became part of NAS New York.
 Most prior leases were terminated, but the Coast Guard was allowed to stay if its operations did not conflict with the Navy's.
 This meant that the NYPD aviation unit at Floyd Bennett Field was forced to relocate for the duration of the war.

 The expanded naval base totaled over 1280 acre.
 This consisted of 993 acre of the existing airfield; the combined 34 acre that belonged to the Coast Guard and Navy; and the combined 92 acre that belonged to the remaining Barren Island residents.
 The Navy had also wanted to buy 171 acre on the west side of Flatbush Avenue, which was reserved for a future expansion of Marine Park.
 However, New York City Parks Department Commissioner Robert Moses prevented the purchase from happening.
 Some of the money from the transaction was to go toward improving Marine Park.